 Available for Interviews: Dr. Travis Parry

-Travis Parry, MA, PhD, is a speaker, coach, and educator and has a passion for helping others in achieve a healthy work/life balance.
+Travis Parry, PhD, is a speaker, coach, and educator and has a passion for helping others in achieve a healthy work/life balance.
 Parry is also the author of the #1 bestseller, Achieving Balance: Make Time to Reach Your Business and Personal Goals in an Overworked World.

 What Dr. Parry Can Say in an Interview:

 3 Strategies for Work-Life Balance in the “New Normal”:

 Pre-Pandemic the idea of work/life balance was beginning to see a revival with some calling it impossible and others confused by a modern definition.
 When Covid-19 came and businesses were closed, the work/life balance came front stage again.
 Parents (some both working) were now dealing with school closures and remodeling their working from home to include homeschooling.
 Now as the country’s schools and businesses reopened and a “new normal” in Work/Life Balance appeared.
 With Zoom calls, text messages, and laptops more prevalent than ever, will we all be returning to the old ways of achieving balance?